Search

 Ultimately, you need to consult with a doctor and work on your diet throughout your life.
 For example, I was able to eat mostly keto for a few years and it helped me tremendously.

 Eventually, I needed to get some dairy back into my diet for gut health reasons.
-It has definitely created a bit of brain fog.
+It has definitely created a bit of brain fog, but I eat it in order to reduce attention-zapping pain.

 But because we’re all different and our lives keep changing over time, please consider the dietary factor a lifelong project.
 As this study shows, food is about a lot more than just providing you with energy and repairing injuries.
 Certain nutrients directly affect cognition.